amirhallaji/amirhallaji/README.md

 <h3>

 My name is **Amir Hallaji**.
-I am studying computer engineering at Shahid Beheshti university.
+I got my bachelor's degree in computer engineering from Shahid Beheshti university and now I'm studying master's in Artificial Intelligence at SBU.
 Currently, I am working as a software engineer at Snapp.

 This is my personal website.
 </h3>